ZepingYang/ZepingYang.github.io/_pages/about.md

 <p id="about-me">
 </p>

-  Welcome to Mr. Zeping Yang’s academic webpage!
-This page is established to document my academic journey, where I share my academic experiences, skills and achievements.
+  Welcome to my academic webpage!
+I created this page to document my educational journey, as well as share experiences, skills, and achievements.
 You can also have a quick access to knowing me.
 I am currently pursuing a Master’s degree in the [Institute of Reproductive and Child Health](https://irch.pku.edu.cn/), [School of Public Health](https://sph.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), China.
 During my Master’s program, I received comprehensive training in multiple disciplines, including Epidemiology, Geographic Information Systems (GIS), and Reproductive Health.
 I will graduate next year and am actively seeking opportunities for a Ph.D. position in related fields.

-I have broad interests in understanding the intricate relationships and mechanisms through which environmental and metabolic exposures influence reproductive health outcomes.
+l am interested in understanding the intricate relationships and mechanisms through which external environmental exposures influence maternal and child healt.
 My research work has resulted in 2 first-author papers and 8 co-authored papers.
-Recently, I have focused on applying interdisciplinary approaches, such as machine learning and GIS, to investigate the associations between air pollution—particularly PM2.5 and PM10—and birth size of newborns.
+Recently, I have focused on applying interdisciplinary approaches, such as machine learning and GIS, to investigate the associations between air pollution—particularly PM2.5 and PM10—and infant birth size.

 For more details, you can find my CV here: [Zeping Yang's Curriculum Vitae](../assets/CV of Zeping Yang 2024.11.23.pdf).